 As the outdoor recreation capital of Oregon (and that’s saying something in a state as outdoorsy as Oregon), Bend has plenty of fun ways for you to enjoy the Great Outdoors AND stay active during your vacation.
 Whether you prefer the snowy slopes, the sunny running tracks, or the wooded hiking and biking trails, you will find the time of your life waiting for you right here in the heart of the Cascade Mountains.

-Trail Runs are Fun Runs
+Green Lake Trail Runs are Fun Runs

 Nestled high in the Cascades located in a unique ecosystem known as a high desert, Bend is blessed with tons of sunshine year-round.
 The sunny weather, when combined with 51 miles of urban trails make Bend a natural winner of Outside magazine’s “Best Trail Running Town.”
 Check out the extensive network of trails perfectly suited for trail running including miles of graded dirt paths along the Deschutes River and winding routes through sagebrush and old lava flows on the Green Lakes Trail.